Calilife/aws_portafolio/README.md

-# aws_portafolio
+# Sebastian Vesga's Professional Portafolio
-This is my Professional portafolio
+This is my Professional Portafolio.
+It uses AWS technology and ReactJS.